 [turning to the bericals] YOU’VE RAISED A TERRIFIC SON, josephine and mike, AND BOTH joanne AND I ARE JUST THRILLED THAT THIS WONDERFUL YOUNG MAN OF YOURS IS NOW A MEMBER OF OUR FAMILY, TOO.

-[to the bride and groom] one day, andrew AND kinza, you shall become parents. and your children — may allah grant them health — will grow up all too quickly. and Before you know it, you’ll be standing at a table on a dias like this one, toasting your son or daughter’s NUPTIALS. then and only then will you be able truly to APPRECIATE the joy, the gratitude, and the love that’s coursing through your parents’ veins right now.
+[to the bride and groom] one day, andrew AND kinza, you shall become parents. and your children — may allah grant them health — will grow up all too quickly. and Before you know it, you’ll be standing at a table on a DAY like this one, toasting your son or daughter’s NUPTIALS. then and only then will you be able TO truly APPRECIATE the joy, the gratitude, and the love that’s coursing through your parents’ veins right now.

 but first things first. tonight we celebrate the marriage of two kindred SPIRITS . . . two souls who share a passion for healing . . . two caring and kind and considerate SOULS who’ve dedicated their lives to helping others. could there possibly be a happier match, OR a more fitting one?
-AND COULD THERE BE ANY PARENTS ANY PROUDER OF THEIR CHILDREN THAN THE BARICALS, JOANNE, AND I ARE RIGHT NOW?
+AND COULD THERE BE ANY PARENTS ANY PROUDER OF THEIR CHILDREN THAN THE BERICALS, JOANNE, AND I ARE RIGHT NOW?
 I DO NO THINK SO.

-[FACETIOUSLY] NOW, AS EVERYBODY KNOWS, I.NEVER GIVE ADVICE THAT ISN’T ASKED FOR.
+[FACETIOUSLY] NOW, AS EVERYBODY KNOWS, I NEVER GIVE ADVICE THAT ISN’T ASKED FOR.
 BUT IN THIS CASE, I shall VEER FROM THIS POLICY ONLY TO TELL YOU, andrew AND kinza, THAT THERE ARE TWO SIMPLE KEYS TO A HAPPY AND LONG-LASTING MARRIAGE.
 AND THEY ARE, NUMBER ONE, COMMITMENT; AND, NUMBER TWO, HONESTY IN COMMUNICATIONS.

 IF YOU REALLY MEANT THAT “TILL DEATH DO US PART” vow [OR ITS MUSLIM EQUIVALENT?], THEN YOU KNOW THAT NO AMOUNT OF DAY TO DAY TRAVAIL, OR EVEN THE OCCASIONAL CRISES OF LIFE, CAN TEAR TWO PEOPLE APART who ARE truly in love with each OTHER and deeply COMMITTED TO each OTHER’s happiness.
 AND I’M SURE I DON’T HAVE TO TELL either of you HOW TERRIBLY IMPORTANT HONESTY is IN YOUR COMMUNICA-TION WITH EACH OTHER.
 AND I’LL ONLY REMIND YOU, andrew, THAT WOMEN honestly BELIEVE THAT THE LAST WORD IS THEIR absolute BIRTHRIGHT.
 DON’T MESS WITH THAT, SON, for YOU’LL DO SO ONLY AT YOUR PERIL.